dagophil/dmath/README.md

 #### Dijkstra:
 The `Dijkstra` class can be used to run Dijkstra's algorithm.
 As node descriptor, arbitrary positive integers can be used.
-Whether the node descriptors are consecutive or not has no influence on the performance.
+The node descriptors are only used to distinguish the nodes.
+The actual value, or whether the node descriptors are consecutive or not has no influence on the performance.

 ##### Dijkstra.\_\_init\_\_(self, edge_weights):
 Initializes the class with the given edge weights.
 The argument `edge_weights` must be a dict, where the key is an edge